Drinking water celebration in Lincoln for centenary

 Organisers said proceeds will go to the international WaterAid charity.

-The events have been organised by the Lincoln Water 100 Committee, Anglian Water and the Rotary Club of Lincoln.'Their water'
+The events have been organised by the Lincoln Water 100 Committee, Anglian Water and the Rotary Club of Lincoln.

 Part of the celebrations will include an illustrated exhibition at the Museum of Lincolnshire Life telling the story of Elkesley water.